Léon van Bon

 Léon Hendrik Jan van Bon (born 28 January 1972) is a retired road racing cyclist from the Netherlands, who won the silver medal in the men's points race at the 1992 Summer Olympics in Barcelona, Spain.
 He won his first major race at the professionals in 1998, winning the HEW Cyclassics.
 In 2001 he claimed the overall-victory in the Ronde van Nederland.
 Van Bon retired in 2013.

+After the racing career he became a sports photographer, covering major road cycling events.